techidaily/site-fake-location/source/_posts/fake-the-location-to-get-around-the-mlb-blackouts-on-nokia-c22-drfone-by-drfone-virtual-android.md

 While using your phone to track your current location, you might have noticed that it is not showing you the correct location.
 It will confuse you but it does happen from time to time, and there will be fixes that you can do get to track properly.
 There are also multiple factors that you will need to consider when you encounter an issue where your phone has shown you a completely different location compared to where you are.
 We will talk about those possible issues and how you can fix them and get them to work properly again.

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=2337838&QTY=1&AFFILIATE=108875&CART=1"><iframe width="640" height="390" src="https://www.youtube.com/embed/rzZwphIv4RM" title="APFill - Ink and Toner Coverage Calculator" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/aG3NRuHrIJg?si=HwzwD0RXmrzIXX1V" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ## Part 1: Why is My Location Wrong on My Nokia C22?

 As we have mentioned earlier, there are multiple reasons why your location is not being tracked accurately by your phone.
 We understand how crucial to ensure that the location is accurate, especially if you are using this to send someone something or if you plan to go somewhere.